destan0098/go-agent/README.md

-﻿# This Tool extact ip info and save it in csv , json and excel file
+﻿# This Tool make random user agent to use in your programs for web browsing

 ![Static Badge](https://img.shields.io/badge/Go-100%25-brightgreen)
 ## Description

-This Package Use For change User Gent in web Browsing This package give for you a random agent
+This Package Use For change User agent in web Browsing This package give for you a random agent

 This tool is for training.